akmalnawfer/3p-noon-daily-standup/README.md

 ## Inhamul
-Magic: API Integration 1124 -- family filter, object name change, 1127 -- Check null pendencies, 1142 -- Show family for tickets, 792 -- Show usernames on comments
+Magic: Working on optimising the context separation + will look into integration the API caching (prob. using zustand) for commonly used APIs

-HB: BSC 645 -- P2 date filter, 711 -- Adding comparison for P1
+HB: BSC 645 -- P2 date filter, 711 -- Adding comparison for P1 => N/A

 QueryEngine: N/A